Dr. Eduardo G. Minuci

 I am intrigued about exploring the connection between banking and finance with regional socioeconomic outcomes in the United States, a growing literature with room for contribution.
 Given that local economic activity can be impacted by bank failures and the types of services provided by existing banks, my current research explores the determinants of bank performance, asset portfolio allocation, and uniqueness.
 Furthermore, I also enjoy conducting research on labor economics through sports applications.
 You can find my published research and my current projects here.

 My decision to work as an educator is motivated by my curiosity to learn how to foster a growth mindset among individuals by cultivating research skills so they can develop in their careers and, more importantly, become better citizens in our society.
 I am a devoted mentor who aims to produce quality research with students and professional partners, which can advance economic knowledge and help individuals better understand how the economy interacts with their lives.

-Throughout my life, I have experienced several teaching and mentoring styles given my multi-cultural educational background in both Brazilian and American educational systems.
-In addition, combined with my personal experience as a student, tutor, teaching assistant, and college instructor, I have learned the effectiveness of an educator is related to one’s ability to: (1) provide an engaging learning environment which cultivates students' curiosity and energy level, (2) connect with students and constantly assess their learning, (3) encourage students to establish their own views and form their own judgments.
+Throughout my life, I have experienced several teaching and mentoring styles, given my multicultural educational background in both Brazilian and American educational systems.
+In addition, combined with my personal experience as a student, researcher, and college instructor, I have learned that one's ability to be an effective educator and presenter is related to their ability to: (1) demonstrate to the audience that one to connect with the audience to make presentations more relatable to their personal experiences, (2) provide an engaging learning environment that cultivates curiosity, (3) genuinely care about their learning, and (4) encourage them to establish their views and form their judgments while creating a judge-free atmosphere.
 A learning environment that nurtures these elements allows students to deepen their thinking by encouraging them to move from foundational to higher-order thinking.